fsandx/camelopard-keeper/snapshot-guardtour/README.md

+# Snapshot Guardtours

 On a PTZ camera a position (pan, tilt, zoom) can be saved on the camera as a preset with a name.
 With this example-script you can move between presets and take a snapshot from the positions.

+## SnapshotGuardtour
+SnapshotGuardtour.js is a part of Camelopard-keeper, which is a collection of small nodejs demo applications for the camelopard npm package.
+The SnapshotGuardtour performs a custom guard tour between predefined PTZ presets, and takes a snapshot from each position.

+Install:
+    npm install camelopard
+Run:
+    node snapshotguardtour/SnaphotGuardtour.js

+## ScheduledSnapshotGuardtour
+ScheduledSnaphotGuardtour.js is a part of Camelopard-keeper, which is a collection of small nodejs demo applications for the camelopard npm package.
+The ScheduledSnaphotGuardtour performs scheduled guard toura between predefined PTZ presets, and takes a snapshot from each position, everytime.

+Install:
+    npm install camelopard
+    npm install node-schedule
+Run:
+    node snapshotguardtour/ScheduledSnaphotGuardtour.js

+Recommendation: Use forever npm package to run script as a daemon.